BabyRobotics/Import_Fusion_Model_to_Gazebo/README.md

 3. **Install ROS 2 :**

-- If you are intalling ROS 2 jazzy, use:
+- If you are installing ROS 2 jazzy, use:

 `https://docs.ros.org/en/jazzy/Installation/Alternatives/Ubuntu-Development-Setup.html`